WordPress/openverse/documentation/catalog/guides/quickstart.md

-`docker volume prune` can also be useful if you've already stopped the running containers, but be warned that it will remove all volumes associated with stopped containers, not just openverse-catalog ones.
+`docker volume prune` can also be useful if you've already stopped the running containers, but be warned that it will remove all volumes associated with stopped containers, not just catalog ones.

 To fully recreate everything from the ground up, you can use: